 '''

-$ avocado list --loader perf.py --filter-by-tags=-unsafe
+$ avocado list perf.py --filter-by-tags=-unsafe avocado-instrumented perf.py:Network.test_latency avocado-instrumented perf.py:Network.test_throughput

-INSTRUMENTED perf.py:Network.test_latency

-INSTRUMENTED perf.py:Network.test_throughput

 '''

 Tip: The - sign may cause issues with some shells.
 One know error condition is to use spaces between --filter-by-tags and the negated tag, that is, --filter-by-tags -unsafe will most likely not work.
 To be on the safe side, use --filter-by-tags=-tag.